bartosz-makowski/Quizzero/README.md

 I chose to use the font **Open Sans** as it was designed with a neutral, yet friendly appearance which compliments the general attitude of this project's design and it's desired function. it can be found [here](url)

-**Icons**

-The icons used are self explanatory so that the user does not need to struggle to interpret what the icon will actually mean.
-I use the icon ‘bars’ from font-awesome icons, to display the classic ‘burger-button’ on tablet and mobile devices.

 **Colours**

 Using learned knowledge from prior research, bright and vibrant colours have a higher influence in terms of positivity and therefore more potential interactions.
 [Link to the colour palette](https://coolors.co/fafafa-000000-ff7f11-ef2d56-2fbf71).
-Screenshot of the colour palette has been added to the wireframes folder [here](https://github.com/bartosz-makowski/Quizzero/blob/master/assets/wireframes/colorpalette.png).
+Screenshot of the colour palette has been added to the wireframes folder [here]().

 **Colours used**
 * #FAFAFA - Cultured - used for the background